nodeshift/tutorial/helm/README.md

      repository: https://charts.bitnami.com/bitnami
    ```

-   Then run the following command in terminal to download the chart:
+   Then run the following command in the terminal to download the chart:

    ```sh
    helm dependency update